draco987987/SDG7_Proyect/README.md

 * Correlation matrix: reveal underlying relationships.
 * Scatter plots: support hypotheses with trendlines.
 * Time series line charts: progress over decades.
+* Box plots: Highlight variation across indicators and countries.

+# Modeling decision: Linear Regression vs Random Forest
+* Originally, a Random Forest Regressor was used for predictive modeling.
+However, the project pivoted to linear regression due to:
+* - Simpler interpretability for non technical audiences
+* - Easier extraction of feature importance
+* - Absence of important parts of the data that justified a Random Forest

+# Limitations
+* - Linear Regression assumes linearity, wich may not hold for all indicators.
+* - It is sensitive to outliers (Especially in CO2 emissions).
+* - Some countries lacked historical data, reducing reliability of predictions.

+# Model Evaluation
+The models were evaluated using:
+* - R² Coefficient of determination
+* - Mean absolute error (MAE)
+* - Root mean squared error (RMSE) these metrics were displayed alongside predicted vs actual charts for interpretability and in the EDA and visualization parts

 ## Analysis techniques used
 * Data cleaning (Pandas)